willflet/old_website/_pages/faq.md

 - "This industry employs tens of thousands so it needs protection."
 - "Technological progress will lead us into a better future."

 Dehumanization of people into do-ers is responsible for the worst ills of society, from climate change to extreme wealth inequality.
-But it can be combatted on a daily basis by humanizing: **proactively considering human needs**.
+But it can be combatted on a daily basis by **humanizing**: proactively considering human needs.

 ### Humans being
 Any time we need to treat a human as a do-er, we can make a conscious effort to recognize their whole being as well.
 This means a baseline of respect and empathy, of course, but also challenging the assumptions that led to the 'do-er' view in the first place.

 For example, talking about "cyclists" may involve discussion of their safety, their behaviour, and the infrastructure they use, but it should also provoke questions about **who** they are and **why** they cycle.
 Do the answers change our perspective?
 Do they highlight something that might improve the overall human experience?

-Alternatively, a "project manager" is a useful commercial role, but who performs it and why?
+Alternatively, a "project manager" is a useful commercial role, but who performs it – and why?
 How does it affect other people?
 Can they be supported in any way to get the best experience for everyone?
 What happens to these people when things don't go to plan?

-Dehumanization isn't all high-profile, large-scale oppression; we can all sometimes be guilty of pretending other people are **NPCs** (non-player characters, in gaming lingo), especially if we've never even seen them.
-Let's remember *everyone*'s got their own game going on, and do our best not to make it any harder.
+When we reflect on the human stake in human activity, we avoid discarding it.
+Dehumanization doesn't always look like wilful oppression; from time to time we all pretend that other people are 'NPCs' (non-player characters), especially if we've never even seen them.
+But remembering each other's humanity at the small scale will contribute to larger-scale attitudes and a world that better serves our needs.

 ## Can I use your content?